pranav-k-jha/python-django-restaurant-app/README.md

 # Full Stack Django Application

 This is a full-stack web application built using Django and Python.
 The application includes a payment sandbox for transactions and features a well-implemented API.
-Users have the ability to register as administrators or regular users.
+Users can register as administrators or regular users.
 The database used for this project is SQLite.

 ## Features